Skip to main content

 │ │ management, plugin swaps, master capture,

 │ │ plugin editor hosting.
-Used by BOTH the Tauri
+Used by ALL frontends.

 │ │